JulienParis/hydroviz/README.md

 -----------------------------------------------------
 ## Features :
 This app proposes different features :
-- _dynamic data visualization_ of pesticides concentrations
+- _time slider_ to dynamically change years
 - _interactive cartography_ of groundwaters in France
+- _treemap of pollutants_ for every groundwater layer

 -----------------------------------------------------
 ## Installation documentation :